 The last emergency meeting centered around school bus routes and bus stops being eliminated, leaving parents, students and board members concerned about student safety.

-is courtesy of our sister station WPTV in West Palm Beach
+This story is courtesy of our sister station WPTV in West Palm Beach